The Evolution of Search: From Google to Generative AI

 For the system to accurately understand the query and return the most relevant response, detecting the intent of the query is very important.
 Think how Google knows if you mean the fruit or the company when you type “Apple”.

-This is where most people new to search will struggle.
+This is where most new teams will struggle.
 Especially for queries that are complex and contain more than one entity.
-There is a whole "art" along with the science to doing this well.
+There is a whole “art” along with the science to doing this well.

-Query intent detection has been around as a field, though.
-A number of effective algorithms have been developed in the field of Information Retrieval using advanced Natural Language Processing (NLP) models for different domains.
+Luckily, a number of effective algorithms have been developed in the field of Information Retrieval using modern Natural Language Processing (NLP) algorithms.

 From rags to riches

 One important term developers need to get familiar with is Retrieval Augmented Generation (RAG).
-This method was first introduced by the Facebook AI team around 2020.
 Currently, it is the most popular method to get a pre-trained LLM model to work on new data that it has not seen before.
-A major reason for this is that, RAG is known to mitigate hallucinations, if applied properly.
+A major reason for this is that, if used properly, RAG is known to mitigate hallucinations.

 At a high level, the RAG algorithm can be described as follows:

-3. Use the most relevant data points to explicitly provide context for the LLM with a carefully curated prompt, to respond to that query.
+- Use the most relevant data points to explicitly provide context for the LLM to respond to that query.

 The knowledge base here is usually a “vector database”, though it is not limited to that.
 A lot of the most promising results have been obtained by combining vector-based retrieval with other technologies like keyword search engines and knowledge graphs to make use of their speed, structure and reasoning ability.